On this page

 How to apply?

-You can no longer apply.
-You could apply for a Culture Capital Loan until 1 July 2021.
+You can no longer apply for the Culture Capital Loan.
+You could apply until 1 October 2021 (in Dutch).